 3. Invite your customers to contact you 24-7.

 4. Increase your follow-up with customers; this projects an image of greater availability.

-Affability suggests that an individual is friendly, approachable and easy to talk with.
+Affability suggests that an individual is friendly, approachable, and easy to dialogue with.
 This does not require you to be a joke teller (that’s laughability, HA!)

 This characteristic is made stronger when you are available and in the “receiving” mode with others.
-Do you listen to others when they are talking or are you just hearing words?
-Do you remember to ask how their day is going?
+Do you listen to others when they are talking or just hearing words?
+Do you remember to ask them how their day is going?

 Tips to be More Affable

 1. Actively listen with your whole body…look at people

 2. Take notes and summarize what you thought you heard

 3. Follow-up in 24 Hours to a recent conversation or request